Jürgen Habermas: Education and career

-As a young teenager, Habermas was profoundly affected by World War II.
-Until his graduation from grammar school, Habermas lived in Gummersbach, near Cologne.
-His father, Ernst Habermas, was executive director of the Cologne Chamber of Industry and Commerce, and was described by Habermas as a Nazi sympathizer and, from 1933, a member of the Nazi Party NSDAP.
-Habermas himself was a Jungvolkführer, a leader of the German Jungvolk, which was a section of the Hitler Youth.
-He was brought up in a staunchly Protestant milieu, his grandfather being the director of the seminary in Gummersbach.
-He studied at the universities of Göttingen (1949/50), Zurich (1950/51), and Bonn (1951–54) and earned a doctorate in philosophy from Bonn in 1954 with a dissertation written on the conflict between "the Absolute" and history in Schelling's thought, entitled, Das Absolute und die Geschichte.
+Habermas studied at the universities of Göttingen (1949–1950), Zurich (1950–1951), and Bonn (1951–1954) and earned a doctorate in philosophy from Bonn in February 1954 with a dissertation written on the tension between the absolute and history in Schelling's thought, entitled Das Absolute und die Geschichte.
 Von der Zwiespältigkeit in Schellings Denken ("The Absolute and History: On the Schism in Schelling's Thought").
-His dissertation committee included Erich Rothacker and Oskar Becker.
+His dissertation committee included Erich Rothacker and Oskar Becker, both of whom were former Nazis.
+Habermas later described the approach of his thesis as Heideggerian and noted that it led him to the work of young Marx via Karl Löwith.